SamuelSwartzberg/flashcardifying_text_temp/inf.md

 A SoC is a IC that doesn't just include the CPU, but also other components, such as the GPU, memory, radio modems, etc.
-As time has been progressing, more and more things have been moving onto the SoC. moore's law is the observation that the number of transistors in a IC doubles {{c1::every two years}}
+As time has been progressing, more and more things have been moving onto the SoC. moore's law is the observation that the number of transistors in a IC doubles ⟮c1;every two years⟯

 #### CPU